Skip to content

 We do not recommend using Arcjet in middleware.
 This is because middleware lacks the context of the route handler, making it difficult to apply route-specific rules or customize responses based on the request.

 Our recommendation is to call protect() in each route handler where you need it.
-This offers most flexibility and allows you to customize the behavior for each route.
+This offers the most flexibility and lets you customize the behavior for each route.

-The Arcjet protect() function should be called only once per request.
+Call the Arcjet protect() function only once per request.

-This is only usually a problem if you are using Arcjet both in middleware and in route handlers.
+This is usually only a problem if you use Arcjet both in middleware and in route handlers.
 We do not recommend using middleware, but if you are using it then use a middleware helper to scope the call to Arcjet only to routes that need it.

 We recommend starting each new rule in DRY_RUN mode.
-When configured this way, each rule will return its decision, but the end conclusion will always be ALLOW.
+When configured this way, each rule returns its decision, but the end conclusion is always ALLOW.
 This is useful for testing and tuning your rules before switching to LIVE.

 Arcjet needs to see the original client IP address to make accurate decisions.
-If your application is behind a proxy or load balancer, you need to ensure that Arcjet can access the original IP address.
+If your application is behind a proxy or load balancer, make sure that Arcjet can access the original IP address.

 Most proxies and load balancers add an X-Forwarded-For header to requests that contains the original client IP address.
-You need to ensure that this header is passed to your application and that Arcjet is configured to ignore the proxy IP addresses.
+Make sure that this header reaches your application and that you configure Arcjet to ignore the proxy IP addresses.

-This is not necessary on platforms like Firebase, Netlify, Fly.io, or Vercel because Arcjet can auto-detect the proxy IPs for these platforms.
+This is not necessary on platforms such as Firebase, Netlify, Fly.io, or Vercel because Arcjet can auto-detect the proxy IPs for these platforms.

 You can also specify CIDR ranges to match multiple IP addresses.